CianMRoche/CianMRoche.github.io/_pages/about.md

   </a>
 </div>

-Take a look at the research I'm involved in, my academic CV, or AstroWiki, which is a set of living notes I started and now co-maintain with Alex Yelland to help students study for astrophysics qualifying exams at MIT.
-Also below is a little gravitational lensing demo :)
+Take a look at the research I'm involved in, my academic CV, or AstroWiki, which is a set of living notes I started and now co-maintain with Alex Yelland to help students study for astrophysics qualifying exams at MIT. <br><br>

 <div class="demo-wrap">
   <iframe src="/assets/lensing_demo/index.html"